 He’s just so fascinated and in love with his new baby brother.
 I’m hanging on to these moments for as long as I can because I have no idea what the next couple of weeks, months, and years will bring.

 Most mothers agree that going into labor with their second baby is a completely different experience from the first.
 With your first, you worry about yourself and the baby on its way.
 For the second delivery (and beyond), you have your older children to think of while preparing for the arrival of your new baby!

 Having a plan you feel comfortable with and confident in can put your mind at ease.
 Depending on your location or situation, you may want to make a primary plan and a back-up plan.
 Different arrangements work for different families, and the plan that you make will vary based on your needs and the needs of your partner; your birth plan and the family or community around you.

-We asked our Healthy Mama, Happy Baby community on Instagram for their experiences arranging childcare for an older child or children while they were laboring and delivering their baby.
+We asked our Whole Mamas community on Instagram for their experiences arranging childcare for an older child or children while they were laboring and delivering their baby.

 Grandparents with the Assist

 “We were lucky enough to have grandparents help out.
 We have three children and when each was born, the grandparents brought the siblings to the hospital to meet the latest addition.” – @amandaodonnell23